Jimena Dominguez: Career

 In June of 2025, she participated in the 2025 Pan American Championships in Asunción, finishing 6th in the all-around, 8th in clubs and ribbon.
 In July, she participated in Milan World Cup, finishing 47th in the All-Around.
 The next month in August, she made her World Championships debut in Rio de Janeiro, finishing 58th in the All-Around.

 In September, she participated in the 2025 South American Rhythmic Gymnastics Championships, in Cochabamba, Bolivia, winning a historic gold medal in the All-Around, being the first Venezuelan gymnast to do so.
 She won a bronze medal in both the hoop and clubs finals, and placed 4th in the ball and 5th in ribbon.

+2026

+In February 2026, she took part to the international tournament Miss Valentine in Tartu, where she got into clubs final finishing in 7th place.
+In March she competed in the Marbella Grand Prix, finishing 23rd in the all-around.
+In the same month, she participated to the World Cup stage in Sofia, reaching 62nd place in the all-around.
+In April she participated in the Koop Cup in Markham, finishing 5th in the all-around and winning a bronze medal in the hoop final.

+At the 2026 Pan American Championships, held in June in Rio de Janeiro, she finished 7th in the all-around.
+She qualified for hoop, clubs and ribbon finals, finishing respectively in 7th, 7th and 5th place; additionally, she placed 6th in the team ranking together with teammates Alejandra Montilla and Luciana Caraballo.

+At the 2026 Central American and Caribbean Games in Santo Domingo, she placed 7th in the all-around; she qualified for hoop, clubs and ribbon finals, finishing 4th, 3rd and 7th respectively.

+In August she took part to the World Championships in Frankfurt am Main, finishing 76th in the all-around, with hoop being her best apparatus.